askeladdk/CCEngine/README.md

 ### Will you make improvements to the games?

 My aim is to emulate the original games as closely as possible, but I do want to make some interface additions such as right-click scrolling, shift-add units to groups, attack-move command, build queues, and better sidebar cameo sorting.
-CCEngine will also allow defining new units and such.
+It will also be possible to define new units and such.

-### What is done so far?

-- Basic engine framework (work in progress).
-- Hardware accelerated sprite rendering.
-- Virtual file system loads nested and encrypted .mix archives.
-- Loading palettes, sprites, images, string tables, maps (partially) and .ini files.

-### What is left to do?

-- User interface.
-- Map rendering (in progress).
-- Game mechanics.
-- Campaigns.
-- Multiplayer.
-- Save games.
-- AI and path finding.
-- Loading and displaying fonts, animations, movies, sound effects and music.